-Shell attacks CLF's Amended Complaint by asserting that "glaring is the omission of any factual allegations explaining how these activities are inadequate or improper . . . such that they may present an endangerment."
+Shell attacks CLF's TAC by asserting that "glaring is the omission of any factual allegations explaining how these activities are inadequate or improper . . . such that they may present an endangerment."
 Doc.
-20-1 at 23.
-However, the Amended Complaint underscores the lack of preparedness at the Terminal for extreme precipitation, severe storms, storm surge, and sea level rise.
+46-1 at 25-26.
+However, the TAC underscores the lack of preparedness at the Terminal for extreme precipitation, severe storms, storm surge, and sea level rise.
 Doc.
-11 at ¶¶ 17-19, 79, 115-118, 164-165, 206-207, 230-231, 237, 253, 262-264.
+45 at ¶¶ 18-20, 88, 124-27, 173-74, 215-16, 239-40, 246, 262-63, 271-73.
 Without adequate protective measures, these well-understood factors, known to Shell, will result in discharges, releases, spills, and leaking of solid and hazardous wastes when the Terminal is flooded, inundated, or otherwise physically compromised.
-Indeed, given Shell's own recent experiences with Superstorm Sandy and the catastrophic effects of Hurricane Harvey, the Court need not imagine such a scenario playing out; it has in fact, and unfortunately will again.
-Id. ¶¶ 238-252.
+Indeed, given Shell's own recent experiences with Superstorm Sandy and the catastrophic effects of Hurricane Harvey, the Court need not imagine such a scenario playing out; it has in fact already occurred, and unfortunately will again.
+Id. at ¶¶ 247-61.

-Furthermore, as detailed in the Amended Complaint, Shell is well aware of these risks and yet has failed to act to address them.
+Furthermore, as detailed in the TAC, Shell is well aware of these risks and yet has failed to act to address them.
 Indeed, Shell's Motion is predicated on a detailed recounting of these very risks and the actions of various governmental entities to address them.
 Shell's own documents demonstrate the risks of spills, leaks, and releases at this Terminal as well as the company's failure to remedy the weaknesses of which it is aware.
 Shell has actually identified specific areas of the Terminal that are "subject to spills and leaks of raw materials or products containing toxic or hazardous substances."
 Doc.
-11-1, Permit at 11.
+45-1 at 12; Doc.
+45-12 at 15.

 With regard to whether this risk is imminent, "[i]mminence generally has been read to require only that the harm is of a kind that poses a near-term threat; there is no corollary requirement that the harm necessarily will occur or that the actual damage will manifest itself immediately."
 Mallinckrodt, 471 F.3d at 288; see also Dague, 935 F.2d at 1356 ("A finding of imminency does not require a showing that actual harm will occur immediately so long as the risk of threatened harm is present: An imminent hazard may be declared at any point in a chain of events which may ultimately result in harm to the public.") (quotations and citations omitted).
+Similarly, "the term 'endangerment' means a threatened or potential harm, and does not require proof of actual harm."
+30 Parker, 386 F.3d at 1015.
+As summarized by the First Circuit, "the

-&lt;sup>24 See, e.g., Doc.
-11 at ¶¶ 152-54 (citing Emergency Response Report by Investigator John Leo, stating that "I checked the area around the facility and discovered a heavy sheen coming out of several storm drains along the shore.
-This was due to the heavy rains over the last few days the spill was coming out of the drains so fast that booms will not work and the conditions are not conducive to using absorbent pads and booms on the sheen; explaining that the heavy rains referenced had occurred a full week earlier on March 29 and 30; and noting that RIDEM has admitted that "[t]he circumstances at the facility have not substantially changed since the issuance of the last RIPDES permit . . . .").
+&lt;sup>29 See, e.g., Doc.
+45 at ¶¶ 161-63 (citing Emergency Response Report by Investigator John Leo, stating that he "checked the area around the facility and discovered a heavy sheen coming out of several storm drains along the shore.
+This was due to the heavy rains over the last few days the spill was coming out of the drains so fast that booms will not work and the conditions are not conducive to using absorbent pads and booms on the sheen;" explaining that the heavy rains referenced had occurred a full week earlier on March 29 and 30; and noting that RIDEM has admitted that "[t]he circumstances at the facility have not substantially changed since the issuance of the last RIPDES permit . . . .").